 In 2007 she took on the task of helping to organize people and things in the department (read: making lots of spreadsheets).
 She soon became the Volunteer Coordinator and her role has evolved organically every year since then.
-Currently she is the Administration Manager and Labor Coordinator for the Gate, Perimeter and Exodus Department, which basically means she spends a lot of time trying to make sense out of chaos.
+She is now the Department Manager, which basically means she spends a lot of time trying to make sense out of chaos.

 Kristy's non-Burning Man endeavors include working as a project manager in non-profit social science research, traveling with the other freaks in her volunteer-run circus, and figuring out what she wants to be when she grows up.
 She is passionately curious, can out-question you to death, and is at optimum performance when she has one too many things to do, which is most of the time.

 Marcia grew up on a defunct dairy farm in Massachusetts, luring neighborhood kids into her dirt-floored cellar for Halloween parties where the cobwebs and creepy-crawlies were *not* props.
 She worked summers in Pilgrim garb at Plymouth Plantation, and attended her first day of elementary school dressed as a fairy princess.